PyCQA/flake8-import-order/README.md

 i.e. That stdlib comes first, then 3rd party, then local packages, and that each group is indivudually alphabetized.

+It will not check anything else about the imports.
+Merely that they are grouped and ordered correctly.

 Warnings
 --------